Recognizing your achievements

 Students who choose to join these societies participate in a formal induction ceremony and receive ceremonial cords that are worn during commencement.

-For more information on eligibility requirements for these honor societies, please visit the Student Development and Campus Life page on Blackboard.
+For more information on eligibility requirements for these honor societies, please visit the Student Development and Campus Life page on the Berkeley College website.